yzhao062/anomaly-detection-resources/README.rst

 .. [#Pang2018Learning] Pang, G., Cao, L., Chen, L. and Liu, H., 2018.
 Learning Representations of Ultrahigh-dimensional Data for Random Distance-based Outlier Detection.
 In *24th ACM SIGKDD International Conference on Knowledge Discovery and Data mining (KDD)*.
 2018.

 .. [#Pelleg2005Active] Pelleg, D. and Moore, A.W., 2005.
 Active learning for anomaly and rare-category detection.
 In *Advances in neural information processing systems*\, pp. 1073-1080.

+.. [#Radovanovic2015Reverse] Radovanović, M., Nanopoulos, A. and Ivanović, M., 2015.
+Reverse nearest neighbors in unsupervised distance-based outlier detection. *IEEE transactions on knowledge and data engineering*, 27(5), pp.1369-1382.

 .. [#Ramaswamy2000Efficient] Ramaswamy, S., Rastogi, R. and Shim, K., 2000, May.
 Efficient algorithms for mining outliers from large data sets. *ACM SIGMOD Record*\ , 29(2), pp. 427-438.